Trevin-S/Chrome-Offline-Dinosaur-Clone/README.md

 # Chrome-Offline-Dinosaur-Clone
-Google Chrome's famous Dinosaur Game signifying your computer is offline - cloned with Python.
+Google Chrome's famous "Your computer is offline" Dinosaur Game - cloned with Python.